AI Legal

 What the default usually says

-Most AI vendor contracts are silent on bias auditing and model transparency.
+Most AI vendor contracts are silent on documentation and model transparency.
 Some have aspirational language in a “responsible AI” section that commits the vendor to industry best practices, but that language is rarely operational.
 You cannot enforce “we take responsible AI seriously” in a courtroom.

 Why that matters